soamn/soamn/README.md

 # Aman Negi

 Full-stack developer with a focus on systems programming, developer tooling, and AI-integrated applications.
-I work primarily in TypeScript, Rust, and Python — building things that are either infrastructure-adjacent or solving problems I ran into myself.
+I work primarily in TypeScript, Rust,c++ and Python building things that are either infrastructure-adjacent or solving problems I ran into myself.

-Currently pursuing an MCA from IGNOU.
-Previously worked as a Web Development Intern at Netgen IT Solutions, where I built real-time communication systems and authentication flows.

 ---